unosquare/swan/README.md

 #### Example 2: DNS and NTP

-Also you can use the `Network` utility to access the IPs of the DNS servers and the UTC from the NTP servers.
+Also, you can use the `Network` utility to access the IPs of the DNS servers and the UTC from the NTP servers.

 ```csharp
 // Gets the configured IPv4 DNS servers for the active network interfaces.